Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

+Assume that the satellite is on an orbit with a constant altitude $h$, which is an assumption valid for polar orbits and approximately valid for sun-synchronous orbits.
+Then, during the quantum communication of a block of size $N$, the satellite performs a corresponding slice of its orbit, spanning a range of different zenith angles.
+The angular size of this slice depends on various factors, including the clock of the system $C$ and the speed of the satellite (which depends on its altitude $h$).
+As a result, we have that the value of the maximum transmissivity $\eta$ (and that of the threshold transmissivity $\eta_{\text{th}}$) sensibly changes during the quantum communication.
+It is clear that this problem also affects the thermal noise $\bar{n}$, due to the general dependence of the setup noise $\bar {n}_{\text{ex}}$ on the instantaneous transmissivity.

+There are various strategies to deal with this situation.
+One strategy is to minimize $\eta_{\text{LB}}$ and maximize $\bar{n}_{\text{UB}}$ over the slice, and then use these values to lower bound the achievable key rate (for an LLO, one could also use a constant maximum value of $\bar{n}_{\text{UB}}$, as computed at the K\'{a}rm\'{a}n line or at the lower LEO boundary).
+Another method, which is more practical, is to directly minimize the key rate over the orbital slice.
+Under typical conditions, the fixed-geometry rate $R(h,\theta)$ decreases for increasing $\theta$, i.e., from the zenith towards the horizon.
+For this reason, we can lowerbound the actual rate by taking the value of $R(h,\theta)$ at the largest zenith angle $\theta$ (for any fixed altitude $h$).
+In particular, assume that the slice associated with the block has zenith angles $\theta\lesssim1$.
+We can therefore lower bound the key rate by taking the value $R(h,\theta=1)$.
+We call this the `$1$-radiant' key rate~\cite{NoteSlice}.

-We now have all the elements to study the $1$-radiant composable key rates achievable by a pilot-guided post-selected heterodyne protocol at various satellite altitudes for the various configurations.
+Let us analyze the $1$-radiant key rates that are achievable by a pilot-guided post-selected heterodyne protocol with LLO at various satellite altitudes for the various configurations.
 In particular, we choose the protocol parameters specified in Table~\ref{tablePARAMETERS}.
-The values of the input modulation $\mu$ (i.e., $\bar{n}_{T}$) and the threshold transmissivity $\phi$ (i.e., $\eta_{\text{th}}$) are implicitly optimized at each altitude.
-This is the case for rates against collective attacks (plotted for each configuration).
-For the study of the general attacks (only done in the best configuration of night-time downlink), we have made the sub-optimal choices of $\mu=7.49$ and $\phi=0.73$.
-Also note that the epsilon security $\varepsilon^{\prime}$ versus general attacks depends on the altitude; its maximum value shown in Table~\ref{tablePARAMETERS} is achieved for the minimum altitude of $h=100~$km.
+We assume a $1\%$ quota for the pilots~\cite{PilotNOTA}.
+The values of the input modulation $\mu$ (i.e., $\bar{n}_{T}$) and the threshold transmissivity $f_{\text{th}}$ (i.e., $\eta_{\text{th}}$) are implicitly optimized at each altitude.
+This is the case for rates under collective attacks (plotted for each configuration).
+For the study of the general attacks (only done in the best configuration of night-time downlink), we have made the sub-optimal choices of $\mu=7$ and $f_{\text{th}}=0.75$.
+Also note that the epsilon security $\varepsilon ^{\prime}$ versus general attacks depends on the altitude; its maximum value shown in Table~\ref{tablePARAMETERS} is achieved for the minimum altitude of $h=100~$km.